 McNeil, who rides a full-suspension bike that’s a few years old, says good used bikes (that aren’t too expensive) are easy to come by at local bike shops and through websites like Craigslist.
 “People who are serious riders tend to feel like they need to be the early adopters in getting the latest and greatest,” he says.

 Teaching bike maintenance might be the biggest challenge for counselors who are casual cyclists.
-Burnham has recruited bike-shop mechanics to bring tools and repair stands to a troop meeting.
-“They give a 45-minute academic overview of what we’re going to do; then, the Scouts dig in,” he says.
-“Each one fully breaks down his own bike and rebuilds it by changing tubes, setting up brakes and working on the drivetrain.”
+Some counselors recruit bike-shop mechanics to bring tools and repair stands to a troop meeting.

 McNeil recommends doing the same thing.
 He also emphasizes the importance of being able to change a tire.
 “When you’re out, you’re going to get flat tires,” he says.
 “It’s more likely to happen in the woods than on the road.”

 For road biking, Scouts must understand traffic laws, how to use their bikes’ gears effectively and how to communicate with fellow riders.
-But Burnham says the most essential skill might be what he calls “car management.”
+But the most essential skill might be what’s called “car management.”
 For example, a rider can discourage a car from passing him in a blind curve by drifting away from the shoulder.
 Then, when it’s safe to pass and the car moves across the center line, he can drift back to the shoulder to allow extra passing room.
-“It’s a little weird for young cyclists to do that, but it’s kind of cool to watch,” he says.

 In the world of mountain biking, essential skills are balance, dexterity and focus.
 McNeil recommends spending time in a parking lot working on “skills and drills.”
 For example, you could create a slalom course out of traffic cones or build a small obstacle with 2-by-8 boards that riders must bunny-hop over.
 He also likes to have riders pick up water bottles from the ground or limbo under a rope hanging loosely across their path.